-I am familiar with the corporate proceedings of the Company relating to the authorization of issuance and sale of the Preferred Shares, the Note Shares, the Warrant Shares, the MODE Shares and the Restricted Shares.
-I have examined such certificates of public officials and certificates of officers of the Company and selling shareholders, and the originals (or copies thereof, certified to my satisfaction) of such corporate documents and records of the Company, and such other documents, records and papers as I have deemed relevant in order to give the opinions hereinafter set forth.
-In this connection, I have assumed the genuineness of signatures, the authenticity of all documents submitted to me as originals and the conformity to authentic original documents of all documents submitted to me as certified, conformed, facsimile or photostatic copies.
+I am familiar with the corporate proceedings of the Company relating to the authorization of issuance and sale of the Common Stock.
+I have examined such certificates of public officials and certificates of officers of the Company and Selling Shareholders, and the originals (or copies thereof, certified to my satisfaction) of such corporate documents and records of the Company, and such other documents, records and papers as I have deemed relevant in order to give the opinions hereinafter set forth.
+In this connection, I have assumed the genuineness of signatures, the authenticity of all documents of all documents submitted to me as certified, conformed, facsimile or photostatic copies.
 In addition, I have relied, to the extent that I deem such reliance proper, upon such certificates of public officials and officers of the Company with respect to the accuracy of material factual matters contained therein which were not independently established.